aptech/docs/docs/CR-svdcusv.rst

     :type x: NxP matrix or K-dimensional array where the last two dimensions are NxP

-    :returns: u (*TODO*), NxN or NxP matrix or K-dimensional array where the last two dimensions are NxN or NxP, the left singular vectors of x.
+    :returns: u (*NxN or NxP matrix or*)         K-dimensional array where the last two dimensions are NxN or NxP, the left singular vectors of x.
         If N > P, u is NxP, containing only the P left singular vectors of x.

-    :returns: s (*TODO*), NxP or PxP diagonal matrix or K-dimensional array where the last two dimensions describe NxP or PxP diagonal arrays, the singular
+    :returns: s (*NxP or PxP diagonal matrix*)         or K-dimensional array where the last two dimensions describe NxP or PxP diagonal arrays, the singular
         values of x arranged in descending order on the principal diagonal.
 If N > P, s is PxP.

-    :returns: v (*TODO*), PxP matrix or K-dimensional array where the last two dimensions are PxP, the right singular vectors of x.
+    :returns: v (*PxP matrix or K-dimensional array*)         where the last two dimensions are PxP, the right singular vectors of x.

 Examples